 Gangster Girl Costumes

 While there were women “gangsters” and “gangster molls” (wives) in the 1920s, they did not dress any differently than other women.
-However, it is a popular ’20s costume to take the men’s striped suit or wide leg pant outfit and make a female gangster costume with it.
+However, it is a popular ’20s casual costume to take the men’s striped suit or wide leg pant outfit and make a female gangster costume with it.
 Again, its not accurate, but it is fun to wear.

 Shop pants, hats, tops, and suspenders.
 Buy gangster girl costumes.